bjk127/Tax-Fraud-and-NLP-Demo/README.md

 # Tax Fraud and NLP Demo
-(Pertinent NLP techniques with the goal of creating a tax fraud ontology.)

 ## Introduction
-This document attempts to showcase the ways in which information extraction can be used on corpora with the goal of creating political event ontologies.
+This document delineates several ways in which information extraction can be used on corpora with the goal of creating political event ontologies.
+The link to the presentation will be [here]().
 The outline will be as follows:

-- Overview of information extraction
-- Relevant event data/ontologies
+- Introduction to NLP
+- Named Entity Recognition (NER)
+- Event ontologies
 - Applicability of deep neural networks on text
 - Sample datasets

+## Natural Language Processing
+* NLP is an interdisciplinary field that analyzes language-based data (e.g., medical records, social media, legal documents, news articles, etc.).
+A suite of techniques can be used to generate findings.
+* Supervised and unsupervised learning are widely used.
+Examples include:
+    * Sentiment analysis
+    * Machine translation
+    * Part-of-speech tagging
+    * Chunking
+    * Information Extraction

 ## Information Extraction

 A common NLP technique to extract semantic content from text is *information extraction (IE)*, the process that turns unstructured information embedded in text into structure data.
 As a first step, we may want to find proper names - that is, *named entities* in a text, such as people, places, and organizations (Cohen and Demner-Fushman, 2014)

+*	NER finds named entities (e.g., person, location, organization, temporal expressions, etc.).
+    * Supervised relation extraction - Choosing a fixed set of entities and relations, taking hand-annotated corpus and training classifiers to annotate unseen test set).
+    * Semi-supervised - Taking a few high-precision patterns and using a bootstrap classifier.
+    * Unsupervised relation extraction - Extracting relations from the web when we have no labeled training data.

+* Possible uses of NER:
+    * Identifying mentions of tax fraud events and their times
+    * Finding relations among entities, such as businesses/people, and temporal expressions

 ## Event Ontologies

+* Encompasses a representation, formal naming, and definition of categories, properties and relations between entities.
+* Example --> How can NLP automatically tag political relevant event data?
+How do these insights inform stakeholders?
+    * Training texts follow Conflict and Meditation Event Observations (CAMEO) coding ontology using 200 event classifications (e.g., Gerner et al., 2001).
+Schrodt (2006)
+    * CAMEO ontology has served the basis for many modern datasets (i.e., Global Database of Events, Language and Tone).
+    * Consists of verb phrases(VPs) and noun phrases (NPs)  to code actions and actors.

+### CAMEO Example, Bieler (2016)
+* Study aimed as using pre-trained word embeddings (Kim, 2014) and characters (Zhang et al., 2015) to automatically detect events and relationships.
+* Data was comprised of the PETRARCH

 ![](img/QuadClass Events.png)
-(source: Schein et al. 2016)
+(source: QuadClasses, Schrodt, 2006)

 [PETRARCH2 code](https://github.com/openeventdata/petrarch2)

 ## Areas of opportunity: Deep neural networks